Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ### Configuration

+The configuration depends on the selected PIM price field attribute.
+A single drop-down list is displayed for each tax class defined in Actindo.

 **Map PIM-Taxclasses to corresponding Tree Nodes**

-For each tax class defined in Actindo, a single drop-down list is displayed:

 - *Standardsatz*
   Select the tax rate to be mapped to the standard rate in the destination attribute.
 All available tax rates from the destination attribute are displayed in the drop-down list.